arantespp/arantespp.com/posts/books/think-and-grow-rich.md

 Many people don't reach the creative imagination.
 They use only the synthetic or reasoning faculty, which are often faulty because one's accumulated experience primarily guides it.
 Not all knowledge accumulated by experience is accurate.
 Genius makes use of both the synthetic and the creative faculties of imagination.

 The importance of the urge sex is because it's the most outstanding and most potent mind stimuli.
-When harnessed and transmuted, this driving force can lift men into a higher sphere of thought.
+This driving force can lift men into a higher sphere of thought when harnessed and transmuted.
 Sex energy is the creative energy of all genii.
 However, the mere possession of this energy isn't sufficient to produce genius.
 One must transmute the energy from the desire for physical contact into some other form of desire and action.

 Generally, the procedure to achieve a higher state of thoughts and active, creative imagination is: